arielf/weight-loss/README.md

 - Skipping breakfast and
 - Stop eating earlier in the evening before going to bed.

 This gave me 14-16 hours of fasting each day.
-Rather than the more typical 10-12 hours/day fast.
+Rather than the more typical 10-12 hours/day of fasting.

 The 2nd accelerator was loading up on fat in order to feel full.